 The project began as part of UNHCR's Innovation Fellowship programme, in which human-centred design and frequent and comprehensive user testing play an important role.
 As such, UNHCR undertook an information and communication needs assessments with refugees, to determine their preferred channels for finding out about their rights to asylum, and for accessing support.
-Facebook was a high priority, with communities already relatively connected and using it to contact friends and loved ones.
-As many community members are in transit, traditional mobile platforms have been less utilized than where there are static population due to roaming costs.
+Facebook was a preferred platform, with communities already using it to contact friends and loved ones.
+When community members are in transit, however, mobile platforms including Facebook are less utilized due to roaming costs.